“If it can be written or thought, it can be filmed.” - Stanley Kubrick

 Everyone has a favourite film, TV series or documentary and all have the ability to make us laugh out loud, cry like a baby, or even boil over with anger – think Blue Planet 2’s plastic waste revelation.
 This makes film production a particularly compelling, incredibly exciting and inspiring career choice.

 Film production & photography is a vital part of Kendal College’s Arts & Media campus.
-Our passionate tutors have a wealth of experience, strong industry links and teach all the latest skills and techniques in vibrant, exciting spaces.
-Facilities include modern software and equipment in a range of workshops and studios including the new Wildman Street Studios, which house a state of the art performance space with top of the range technical support and equipment designed to host theatre and events.
+Our passionate tutors have a wealth of experience and strong industry links and teach all the latest skills and techniques in vibrant, exciting spaces.
+Facilities include modern software and equipment in various workshops and studios, including the new Wildman Street Studios, which houses a state-of-the-art performance space with top-of-the-range technical support and equipment designed to host theatre and events.

-Our filmmaking students have long-standing success in skills shows and competitions such as the WorldSkills UK Finals where our budding filmmakers have won two gold awards in the last five years.
+Our filmmaking students have long-standing success in skills shows and competitions such as the WorldSkills UK Finals, where our budding filmmakers have won two gold awards in the last five years.
 Students are actively encouraged and supported in entering competitions, which raise their game and increase their future aspirations.
-Kendal College students also work closely with external organisations and events such as the annual Kendal Mountain Festival and Comic Arts Festivals in the town, which give them the chance to rub shoulders with some established filmmakers and photographers.
+Kendal College students also work closely with external organisations and events, such as the town's annual Kendal Mountain Festival and Comic Arts Festivals, allowing them to rub shoulders with established filmmakers and photographers.

-There is a range of full-time, part-time and degree-level study options available in film production and photography at Kendal College.
+Full-time, part-time and degree-level study options are available in film production and photography at Kendal College.

 It’s really enjoyable, I actually look forward to coming into class every day because I am surrounded by people who really want to be there.
 I have made plenty of friends and my class is like my family.